In physics, particularly thermodynamics, heat is defined as:

 For this reason, a jet of water vapor at 100 ° C, which has energy stored during the passage of the state, can cause more severe burns than water in the liquid state at the same temperature.

 Reaction heat is also referred to when heat is consumed or generated by a chemical reaction.

 What Relationship Do Heat, Temperature and Internal Energy Have?

 Heat is not a property associated with a thermodynamic equilibrium configuration.
 In the presence of a temperature gradient, heat flows from points at higher temperatures to those at lower temperatures, until thermal equilibrium is reached.

 The amount of heat exchanged depends on the particular path followed by transformation to get from the initial state to the final state.

 In other words, heat is not a state function.

 Internal energy, instead, is a function of the state associable with an equilibrium (or thermodynamic state) configuration of the system, depending on the state variables.

 For internal temperature and energy they have logical expressions (that is, they are scientifically correct) of the type: "the body has a certain temperature, it has a certain internal energy, it acquires energy, it gives energy".

 Heat is exchanged between two bodies (or two parts of the same body) and not possessed by a single body (as is the case with internal energy).
-In particular, the heat flows due to a temperature difference between the system under study and the environment that interacts with it, then the heat only manifests when it passes between the system and the environment due to a temperature difference.
+In particular, heat flows due to a temperature difference between the system under study.
+The environment that interacts with it.
+So, heat only manifests when it passes between the system and the environment due to a temperature difference.